mikelawrence/esphome-components/README.md

 ## Configuration Variables
 + **flash_nvm** (*Optional*, boolean): When set to ```true``` the STUSB4500 NVM will be flashed with the current settings but only if different.
 To be on the safe side you should not leave this set to ```true```.
 A power cycle is required to renegotiate.
 Default is ```false```.
 + **default_nvm** (*Optional*, boolean): When set to ```true``` the STUSB4500 NVM will be flashed with default settings but only if different.
 To be on the safe side you should not leave this set to ```true```.
 A power cycle is required to renegotiate.
 Default is ```false```.
 + **snk_pdo_numb** (*Optional*, integer): Set the number of PDOs that should be negotiated.
 Range is 1 - 3.
-A value of 3 means PDO3, PDO2 and PDO1 will be negotiated.
-A value of 2 means PDO2 and PDO1 will be negotiated.
-A value of 1 means only PDO1 will be negotiated.
+A value of 3 means PDO3, PDO2 and PDO1 can be negotiated.
+A value of 2 means PDO2 and PDO1 can be negotiated.
+A value of 1 means only PDO1 can be negotiated.
 Default is 3.
 + **v_snk_pdo2** (*Optional*, float): This is the desired PDO2 voltage.
 Range is 5.0 to 20.0.
 Default is 20.0.
 + **v_snk_pdo3** (*Optional*, float): This is the desired PDO3 voltage.
 Range is 5.0 to 20.0.
 Default is 15.0.
 + **i_snk_pdo1** (*Optional*, float): This is the desired PDO1 current.
 Range is 0.0 to 5.0.
 5.0A is only available with 20V.
 For all other voltages the maximum current is 3.0A.
 Default is 1.5.